ebekker/ACMESharp/README.md

-# letsencrypt-win
+# ACMESharp

-An [ACME](https://github.com/letsencrypt/acme-spec) client for the Windows platform.
+An [ACME](https://github.com/letsencrypt/acme-spec) library and client for the .NET platform.

 >:bangbang: **NOTE:**  At present, due to a limitation a dependency on OpenSSL, you must use the **32-bit version of PowerShell** for any of the PS modules.